IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-java.md

 ---
-title: UID2 SDK for Java (Server-Side) Reference Guide
+title: UID2 SDK for Java
 description: Reference information about the Java server-side SDK.
 hide_table_of_contents: false
 sidebar_position: 05